Takashiidobe/notes/src/algorithms/cses/sorting-and-searching/restaurant-customers.md

 With the assumption that all entering and leaving times are distinct, we can sort this to find a greedy answer.

-First, we\'ll create a vector of pairs\<int, bool>.
-For every time we see, we\'ll push back once for {enter_time, true} and leaving_time, false}, and sort the vector.
+First, we'll create a vector of pairs<int, bool>.
+For every time we see, we'll push back once for {enter_time, true} and leaving_time, false}, and sort the vector.

-Then, we\'ll count the maximum customers we\'ve seen so far and the current customer count.
+Then, we'll count the maximum customers we've seen so far and the current customer count.

-We\'ll iterate through the vector; if the right hand side says true, we know a customer has entered.
+We'll iterate through the vector; if the right hand side says true, we know a customer has entered.
 Increment the current customer count, and update the maximum customers found if we hit a new max.
 Otherwise, if the right hand side says false, we know a customer has left.
 Decrement